GlobeTeam-Platform/ga-kursus-cicd/educates/workshop/content/exercises/05-ci-makefile/index.md

 title: "CI - Makefile"
 ---

-To run the pipelines/functions we need to use the dagger cli, with a lot of options, for the variable inputs, that each function requires.
+To run the pipelines/functions we need to use the dagger cli, with a lot of options, for the variable inputs, that each functions requires.

 To make this easier, we are utilizing [Makefiles](https://www.gnu.org/software/make/).